mtrudel/rabble/README.md

 * HDMI on the Nvidia card connected to HDMI 5 (set to low latency game mode).
-A [Pulse-Eight CEC Adapter](https://www.pulse-eight.com/p/104/usb-hdmi-cec-adapter) is connected inline
+A [Pulse-Eight CEC Adapter](https://www.pulse-eight.com/p/104/usb-hdmi-cec-adapter) is connected inline to pass CEC commands
 * HDMI on the motherboard connected to HDMI 3 (for console use)
 * Wired ethernet

 The host OS and Linux guest OS runs 24/7, and the Windows runs on demand when we want to game.
-The `run` script that gets set up in 'Windows Guest Install' allows us to turn on the Windows machines by 'mashing enter a few times and then typing r-u-n enter' on the keyboard (this actually works really well in practice and is super accessible for family members).
+The `run` script that gets set up in 'Windows Guest Install' allows us to turn on the Windows machines by 'mashing Control+C a few times and then typing r-u-n enter' on the keyboard (this actually works really well in practice and is super accessible for family members).
 CEC takes care of turning on the TV and switching the input, and within 30s or so you're looking at a